jitsi/handbook/docs/dev-guide/contributing.md

 title: Contributing Guidelines
 ---

-# How to contribute
+# How to Contribute 🤝
-We would love to have your help.
-Before you start working however, please read and follow this short guide.
+We greatly appreciate your willingness to contribute.
+Before you start working however, please take a moment to read and follow this brief guide.

-# Reporting Issues and Asking Questions
+# Reporting Issues and Asking Questions 💭

 We prefer issues to be discussed first in the [community forum](https://community.jitsi.org/) and when confirmed, then an issue can be opened in the [issue tracker](https://github.com/jitsi/jitsi-meet/issues).

+Feel free to report ***any bugs, ask for new features or anything else*** you need help with.
 When opening an issue, please provide as much information as possible.
-Mention the version of Jitsi Meet, Jicofo and JVB you are using, and explain (as detailed as you can) how the problem can be reproduced.

-Please ask any general and implementation specific questions on the [community forum](https://community.jitsi.org/) for support.
+For bugs please follow these steps:

+- **Provide Detailed Information:**
+  Include versions of Jitsi Meet, Jicofo, and JVB.

+- **Description of the Issue:**
+  Clearly explain the problem encountered.

+- **Reproduction Steps:**
+  Provide step-by-step instructions to recreate the issue.

+- **Expected Behavior:**
+  Describe the expected outcome when using the software.

+- **Actual Behavior:**
+  Explain what actually happened, including any error messages.

+If you have an idea for a new feature or something you'd like to see improved in the Jitsi, here's how you can let us know:

+- **Describe the feature:** Specify the desired functionality.
+- **Provide examples:** Share similar features from other apps.
+- **Explain importance:** Justify the feature's relevance.
+- **Considerations:** Assess potential challenges.
+- **Additional details:** Include specific preferences.

-# Code contributions
+# Code Contributions

 Visit the [issue tracker](https://github.com/jitsi/jitsi-meet/issues) to find a list of open issues that need attention.

+Discovered a bug or have a feature request and know how to fix it?
+Excellent!
+Keep reading 🔍

 The [Developer Guide](/docs/category/developer-guide) will help you to setup a development environment to start working on the Jitsi Meet applications.

-## Contributor License Agreement
+## Contributor License Agreement ✏️
 While the Jitsi projects are released under the [Apache License 2.0](https://github.com/jitsi/jitsi-meet/blob/master/LICENSE), the copyright holder and principal creator is [8x8](https://www.8x8.com/).
 To